DongyiWang/IntroToProgrammingContest/README.md

 # IntroToProgrammingContest
 http://web.stanford.edu/class/cs97si/

-This is a preojct for algorithm learning
+This is a project for algorithm learning (linux)